 Going through a divorce or relationship breakdown can be one of the most stressful situations a person can find themselves in.
 You lose your friend, partner, confidante and have to adapt to living as a single person, often as the primary carer of children.
 This is a time of extreme and mixed emotions made more complicated by the stresses and worries of legal and financial considerations as well as having to support and counsel any children that may be involved and suffering too.

 In addition to addressing the emotional difficulties, it is also important to deal with the practical matters.
-Get some financial advice, get welfare benefits advice and most importantly, get specialist legal advice.
+Get some financial advice, find out about welfare benefits and most importantly, get specialist legal advice.
 Believe it or not, good advice from a solicitor can go a long way to alleviating fears and stress.
 You will no longer feel like you’re going into the unknown and although it is a daunting time, having an experienced solicitor by your side can be a godsend.

 Solicitors have, in the past, earned themselves a rather nasty, money-grabbing reputation.
 We’re not all that bad and in fact most family solicitors are keen to assist without wishing to exacerbate an already tense situation.
-Most will also want you to avoid costly legal proceedings unless it becomes absolutely necessary.
+Most will also want you to avoid costly legal proceedings.

 We live in a hectic society with an ever increasing amount of pressure applied to our every day lives.
 Added to this is the ever increasing number of couples separating and divorcing.
 However, it is important to recognise if you have a problem and to deal with it swiftly.
 Counselling and mediation services are in more demand than ever before, so make good use of them.
 And lastly, look after yourself.
 Eat properly, get plenty of sleep and, if necessary, go running, do yoga, or whatever it takes to unwind.
 Don’t become another stress statistic!